 The route begins in the national park at Spranget, which can be reached by direct train from Oslo to Otta, then a bus from Otta to Spranget.

 The Østerdalen Path is an old pilgrimage route dating back to the early Middle Ages.

-Stretching over more than 315 kilometres, this peaceful path takes you through lush wild valleys, meadows and forests and can take up to eleven days to complete, depending on your fitness level and determination.
+Stretching over more than 315 kilometres, this peaceful path winds through lush wild valleys, meadows and forests and can take up to eleven days to complete, depending on your levels of fitness and determination.

 The majority of the path is fairly easy to walk, as it covers mostly flat, low-lying areas in the valleys, and there are plenty of huts where you can spend the night along the way.

 There are two access points for the path, one comes in from the west in a town called Rena, and the other from the east at the border with Sweden.
 We recommend starting at Rena, as it’s easier to reach by train from Oslo.
 From Rena, the Østerdalen path continues all the way up to Trondheim.